peterjmartinson/peterjmartinson.github.io/_posts/2017-12-14-Shell-Scripts-101.md

 ### Introduction

 My Jekyll blog on GitHub is pretty new, but it's great.
-I've written a few posts on my [{ WordPress blog }](http://stonetelescope.wordpress.com), but using the WordPress editor always felt clunky.
+I've written a few posts on my [{ WordPress blog }](http://stonetelescope.wordpress.com) before, but using the WordPress editor always felt clunky.
 Also, I tend to write in places where I don't have internet access, like the train, so I end up composing in a local editor anyway.
-Hence, the Jekyll blog fits me great.
+Hence, the Jekyll blog, composed in Markdown with a basic editor, fits me great.

 One thing that I felt should be just a *little* smoother, though, was creating the initial blog post file.
-They all have the same format, `YYYY-MM-DD-Title.md`, and standard headers - what a great opportunity for automation!
+They all have the same format, `YYYY-MM-DD-Title.md`, and standard headers.
+This should be something that can be automated.
 So I decided to write a Linux shell script to create a starter file for each post.

+For you Windows people, a shell script is a little like a batch (.bat) file.
+It's essentially a list of commands that need to be run in sequence to make something interesting happen.
+Putting it all in a script (or batch file) lets you run all those without typing them in.

 The goal of the script is to be able to type something like